ArctiqGT/Arctiq/README.md

 ---

 ### 💻 About Me
-I'm a passionate dev who loves coding in **C#** and **Python**, making mods, tools, and fun projects for the community.
-Always looking to learn new things and collab on cool stuff.
+I'm a passionate dev who loves coding in **C#** and **Python**, making scripts, tools, and fun projects.
+Always looking to learn new things and work on cool stuff.

 ---